Roxbury Russet

 The 'Roxbury Russet' is an apple cultivar, believed to be the oldest apple cultivar bred in the United States, having first been discovered and named in the mid-17th century in the former Town of Roxbury, part of the Massachusetts Bay Colony southwest of (now part of) Boston.
 It is known by several other names including 'Boston Russet', 'Putnam Russet', and 'Sylvan Russet'.

 It is a greyish-green russet apple known for its good winter-keeping qualities, as well as its suitability for making cider and juice.
 It is not widely grown or commercially available due to general commercial disfavor for russet varieties; the dull and heavily marked face makes it hard to sell now.
-The yellow-green flesh is firm and coarse-textured, suited for eating fresh and cooking.
 It is available from growers who specialize in heirloom plants.
 It ripens from September to October, and so is commonly available in autumn in farmers markets in the Northeast.
 Each apple contains 12.87% sugar that ferments to 6% alcohol in hard cider production.